syntest-framework/syntest-framework/benchmark/top10npm/chalk/readme.md

 ## Origin story

-[colors.js](https://github.com/Marak/colors.js) used to be the most popular string styling module, but it has serious deficiencies like extending `String.prototype` which causes all kinds of [problems](https://github.com/yeoman/yo/issues/68) and the package is unmaintained.
+[colors.js](https://github.com/Marak/colors.js) used to be the most popular string styling module, but it has serious deficiencies like extending `STRING.prototype` which causes all kinds of [problems](https://github.com/yeoman/yo/issues/68) and the package is unmaintained.
 Although there are other packages, they either do too much or not enough.
 Chalk is a clean and focused alternative.

 ## chalk for enterprise